DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

 \subsection{Evaluation Methodology}

-\textbf{System Configuration.} We conducted experiments on an 8-node cluster.
-Each node has two 8-core Intel Xeon E5-2630 V3 CPUs (hyperthreading disabled) and 64GB DDR4 RAM.
-The OS is CentOS 7.4.
-The experiments of Arabesque and Fractal use the whole cluster. {All other systems except for Pangolin-GPU are tested on one node with an additional 2TB NVMe SSD.} Pangolin-GPU uses an NVIDIA V100 GPU with 32GB graphics RAM.
-The C++ compiler used to compile \proj, Automine, GraphPi, and RStream is GCC 4.8.5.
-We use GCC-9 to compile Peregrine and Pangolin since they require a higher GCC version.
-The compiler optimization level is O3.
-Fractal runs on Apache Spark 2.2.0 and Arabesque uses Hadoop 2.7.7.
-Unless specified, reported runtime is the average of three runs excluding graph loading time.
-By default, the approximate mining based cost model is used in \proj.
+\textbf{System configuration.} We conducted experiments on an 8-node cluster.
+Each node has two 8-core Intel Xeon E5-2630 V3 CPUs and 64GB DDR4 RAM.
+The experiments of Arabesque and Fractal use the whole cluster.
+All other systems except for Pangolin-GPU are tested on one node with an additional 2TB NVMe SSD.
+Pangolin-GPU uses an NVIDIA V100-32GB GPU.
+Unless specified, the reported runtime is the average of three runs excluding graph loading time.
+By default, \proj uses the approximate mining based cost model.